 Trusting the system

 Artificial intelligence requires training.
 It needs to know where to search for information, and how to synthesize and interpret expertise from various sources.
 For legal applications, AI needs to be trained on expert, reputable, and pertinent legal data.
 More data isn’t always better data.
-Legal professionals, including knowledge management executives, should look for legal AI tools that have been built on curated legal information.
+Legal professionals, including knowledge management executives, should look for solutions that have been built on curated legal information.
 A tool that has been trained on the universe of public content may return results that aren’t targeted or trustworthy.

 Getting on board with new technology